-- The sale, possession, use, consumption, production, purchase, or provision of alcoholic beverages to or by any person under the age of 21. - Requiring medical attention and/or engaging in disorderly or disruptive conduct due to intoxication causing University officials to respond, even if the subject is over the age of 21. - Hosting events providing alcohol without first securing authorization from the Vice President and Dean of Students or designee and adhering to the guidelines provided.
+- The sale, possession, use, consumption, production, purchase, or provision of alcoholic beverages to or by any person under the age of 21.
+This includes students enrolled in a Chapman University study abroad program, travel course, or international internship. - Requiring medical attention and/or engaging in disorderly or disruptive conduct due to intoxication causing University officials to respond, even if the subject is over the age of 21. - See Appendix 6 for the Medical Amnesty Policy. - Consuming alcohol in a University residence when an individual under the age of 21 is present in the same setting.